Phylum – Porifera – (Pore-bearing)

 - The organization of the body is asconoid, syconoid, or maybe leuconoid.

 - The Canal system is found in Sycon or Leucon

 - Body: asymmetrical and cylindrical in shape

-- Skeleton consisting of spongin fibers, siliceous spicules, and these are monoaxon and triaxon.
+- Skeleton consists of spongin fibers, siliceous spicules, and are monoaxon and triaxon.

 - Example: Spongia, Spongilla, etc.

-Some example of porifers: Sycon (Scypha), Euspongia (Bath sponge), Hylonema, and Spongilla (Freshwater sponge)
+Some examples of porifers: Sycon (Scypha), Euspongia (Bath sponge), Hylonema, and Spongilla (Freshwater sponge)

 - Phylum Coelenterata

 - Phylum Platyhelminthes

 Thank You 🙂